paul-hammant/tbd/content/5-min-overview/index.md

 If an executive manager visited the development team and commanded "Competitor X has launched feature Y, go live now with what we have", the worst response would be "give us one hour".
 The development team might have been very busy with tricky or even time-consuming tasks (therefore partially complete), but in an hour, they are able to go live with something just stabilized from the trunk.
 Perhaps they can do it in less than, an hour.
-The rule though, is never break the build, and always be ready for that CIO-commanded disruption to plans.
+The rule, though, is **never break the build**, and **always be release ready** because the CIO or the business may surprise you.

 #### Where releases happen

-A key facilitating rule here is that Trunk-Based Development teams exclusively **either** release directly from the trunk - see [release from trunk](/release-from-trunk/), **or** they make a branch from the trunk for the specifically for the actually releasing.
+Here, a key facilitating rule is that Trunk-Based Development teams exclusively **either** release directly from the trunk - see [release from trunk](/release-from-trunk/), **or** they make a branch from the trunk specifically for the actually releasing.
 See [Branch for release](/branch-for-release/).
 Teams with a higher release cadence do the former, and those with a lower release cadence to the latter.

 ### Checking out / cloning

-All developers in a team that work on a application/service, clone and checkout from the trunk.
-They will update/pull/sync from that branch a many times a day, knowing that the build within it works perfectly.
+All developers in a team that work on an application/service, clone and checkout from the trunk.
+They will update/pull/sync from that branch many times a day, knowing that the build within it works perfectly.
 Their fast source-control system means that their delays are a matter of a few seconds for this operation.
 They are now integrating their team-mates commits on an hour by hour basis.

 ### Committing

-Similarly, developers completing a piece of development work (changes to source code), that provably does not break the build, will commit it back to the trunk.
+Similarly, developers completing a piece of development work (changes to source code), that does not break the build, will commit it back to the trunk.
+That it does not break the build should be provable.
 The granularity of that commit (how many a developer would implicitly do a day) can vary and is learned through experience, but commits are typically small.

 The developer needs to run the build, to prove that they did not break anything with the commit **before** the commit is pushed anywhere.
-They might have to do a update/pull/sync before they commit/push the changes back to the team's version control server, and additional builds too.
+They might have to do an update/pull/sync before they commit/push the changes back to the team's version control server, and additional builds too.
 There's a risk a race condition there, but let us assume that is not going to happen for most teams.